mbalkanloo/terraform-aws-secrets/README.md

 ## TODO
   * For additional security and ease of use/deployment, retrieve the secret input from S3.
   * Implement a scheduled password rotation strategy.
+  * Write and configure a Lambda function that creates and rotates secrets, thereby removing passwords from the state file.